Health and Safety Awareness

 Course Overview

 The consequences of that attitude are not abstract.
-Poor health and safety practices lead to workplace injuries, occupational illness, enforcement action, civil liability, reputational damage, and, in the most serious cases, death.
+Poor health and safety practice leads to workplace injuries, occupational illness, enforcement action, civil liability, reputational damage, and, in the most serious cases, death.
 The legal and financial implications for organisations that cannot demonstrate adequate health and safety arrangements are significant.
 The personal implications for the individuals involved are worse.

 Course Details